cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

   <img src="images/AC-STL4.png" width="400">
 </p>
 <p align="center">
-  <sub>Verify that the newly created polyline shape can extrude..</sub>
+  <sub>Verify that the newly created polyline shape can extrude.</sub>
 </p>

+Do not apply the extrude.
+Make a copy of the rough polyline shape and paste it somewhere in your workspace.

 ### Convert straight segments to arcs

 ### Verify that we can extrude